kerberos-io/deployment/README.microk8s.md

 kubectl get po -w -A
 ```

-### Kerberos Vault
+### Vault

-Kerberos Vault requires a configuration to connect to the MongoDB instance.
+Vault requires a configuration to connect to the MongoDB instance.
 To handle this a `configmap` is defined in the `./mongodb-configmap.yaml` file.
 Modify the MongoDB credentials in the `./mongodb-configmap.yaml` file, and make sure they match the credentials of your MongoDB instance, as described above.
 There are two ways of configuring the MongoDB connection, either you provide a `MONGODB_URI` or you specify the individual variables `MONGODB_USERNAME`, `MONGODB_PASSWORD`, etc.

 As mentioned above a managed MongoDB is easier to setup and manage, for example for MongoDB Atlas, you will get a MongoDB URI in the form of `"mongodb+srv://xx:xx@kerberos-hub.xxx.mongodb.net/?retryWrites=true&w=majority&appName=xxx"`.
 By applying this value into the `MONGODB_URI` field, you will have setup your MongoDB connection successfully.